-pattern_constraint([only_middle_col(,),only_left_col(,),only_right_col(,),only_midd le_row(,),only_upper_row(,),only_lower_row(,), to_right(,), on_top(,)],1).
+pattern_constraint([only_middle_coumnl(,),only_left_row(,), ..., on_top(,)],1).

 Furthermore, we are interested in rules containing the ro in the antecedent.
-For instance, if we use abstract as ro the constraint is: body_constraint([abstract()], 1).
+For instance, if we use abstract as ro the constraint is:

+body_constraint([abstract()], 1).

 We investigate the applicability of the proposed solution on 19 real-world documents, which are scientific papers published as either regular or short in the IEEE Transactions on Pattern Analysis and Machine Intelligence in the January and February 1996 issues.
-Each paper is a multi-page document and has a variable number of pages and layout components per page, for a total of 179 document images and 2998 layout components.
-Eight-hundred and eleven layout components with no clear logical meaning are labelled as undefined.
+Each paper is a multi-page document and has a variable number of pages and layout components per page, for a total of 179 document images and 2,998 layout components.
+Eight hundred and eleven layout components with no clear logical meaning are labelled as undefined.
 All logical labels belong to the lowest level of the hierarchy reported in the previous section.
-In Table 1 (second column) the average number of logical components (labels) is reported.
+The number of logical components is 2,177.
 The number of features to describe the documents presented to SPADA is 78,789, about 440 features for each page document.
-Average running time per document image is 1.32 secs (237.52/179), therefore this application of SPADA to document images seems scalable to larger collections of documents.

-The number of mined association rules for each logical component at different granularity levels is also reported in Table 1.
+Average running time per document images seems scalable to larger collections of documents.
+The number of mined association rules is 398 at the first level, 468 at the second level, 638 at the third level and 674 at the fourth level.
 Many spatial patterns involving logical components (e.g., affiliation, title, author, abstract and index term) in the first page of an article are found.
 SPADA has found several spatial associations involving all logical components, references and biography excluded.
 This can be explained by the observation that the first page generally has a more regular layout structure and contains several distinct logical components.
 An example of association rule discovered by SPADA is:

-$author(A) \Rightarrow on_top(A,B)$, $is_a(B,heading)$, height(B,[1..174]), $type_text(A)$ (82.6%, 82.6%)
+$is_a(author,A) \Rightarrow on_top(A,B), is_a(B,heading), height(B,[1..174]), type_text(A) (82.6\%, 82.6\%)$